danlopez00/mapshup-charterng/README.md

 *This step can be skipped if you don't want to set an ftp server.
 The ftp server is used by agencies to upload metadata file.*

-We suppose that pure-ftpd is correctly installed and $PURE_VIRTUAL_ROOT is the home directory root for virtual users
+We suppose that pure-ftpd is correctly installed

 1. Login as "root" user